taylorglass16/GLASS-SANTIAGO-MADA-project/results/large-files/README.md

 large files, such as posterior samples from Bayesian models.

 Everything in this folder except for the README is ignored by Git, so it will not be synced by GitHub.
-You will need to manually sync those files, either by using a physical drive or a separate cloud-based file storage platform, like Google Drive, Dropbox, or OneDrive (OneDrive is preferred for ahgroup projects, since UGA pays for OneDrive).
-If you use a cloud service, you should add the link to the storage location and instructions for obtaining access (e.g. email you and you will set up sharing permissions) HERE.
+These files will need to manually synced, either by using a physical drive or a separate cloud-based file storage platform, like Google Drive, Dropbox, or OneDrive (OneDrive is preferred for ahgroup projects, since UGA pays for OneDrive).
+If we use a cloud service, we will add the link to the storage location and instructions for obtaining access (e.g. email you and you will set up sharing permissions) HERE.